2weiEmu/sis50.nl.go/README.md

 (I could have used GitHub Issues for this, but now I already wrote them down)

+(In-between stages I will wait for user feedback and add requested features)

 ### **Feature Set** (Replacement Stage)
 - [ ] A basic calendar for each person in the house.
 - [ ] The current day being highlighted on the calendar